-The MG42, an abbreviation for "Maschinengewehr 42", is one of the most famous and influential firearms of the 20th century.
-Developed and introduced by Nazi Germany in 1942, during the Second World War, the MG42 set new standards in terms of rate of fire, reliability and manufacturing efficiency.
-Its outstanding features and presence on the battlefields of Europe made it one of the most feared weapons of the Allies and an enduring symbol of the German military during the war.
+The MG42, an abbreviation for "Maschinengewehr 42", is one of the most well-known and influential firearms of the 20th century.
+Developed and introduced by Nazi Germany in 1942, during World War II, the MG42 set new standards in terms of rate of fire, reliability, and manufacturing efficiency.
+Its outstanding features and presence on the battlefields of Europe made it one of the most feared weapons of the Allies and a lasting symbol of the German military during the war.

 - Caliber: 7.92×57mm Mauser